Version: 1.3

 <alphasign> <text label="0"><mode display="rollUp"/>BetaBrite<mode display="rollDown"/></text> </alphasign>

-element is included, the sign defaults
+If no mode element is included, the sign defaults

 to "automode."
 As shown in the example above, you can include a